-On the weekend of November 22 and 23, 2008, a team of conservationists fitted two bearded vulture nestlings with satellite tracking devices.
-This is the first time that satellite tracking devices have been fitted to bearded vulture chicks in Africa.
+On the weekend of 22 – 23 November 2008, a team of conservationists fitted two bearded Vulture nestlings with satellite tracking devices.
+This is the first time that satellite tracking devices had been fitted to bearded Vulture chicks in Africa.

-This exercise is part of the work of the Bearded Vulture Task Force of the Endangered Wildlife Trust, and is an ongoing collaboration project between South Africa and Lesotho involving a range of role-players in the Maloti Drakensberg Mountains.
+This exercise was part of the work of the Bearded Vulture Task Force of the Endangered Wildlife Trust, and formed part of an ongoing collaboration project between South Africa and Lesotho involving a range of role-players in the Maloti Drakensberg Mountains.

-Researchers hope to determine the causes of mortality in young birds.
+Researchers had hopes of determining the causes of mortality in young birds.
 "By knowing what their home range is, we can also mitigate potential threats within the home range.
 The aim is to reduce the mortality of young birds and halt the negative growth rate of the population and ultimately prevent extinction of this endangered bird," says ecologist Sonja Krüger of KZN Wildlife and chairperson of the Bearded Vulture Task Force of the Endangered Wildlife Trust's Birds of Prey Working Group.

-The team consisted of the climbers David Allan of the Durban Museum and Charl Brummer, KZN Wildlife, a Swiss biologist who assisted in fitting the satellite transmitter, and raptor enthusiast Alan Howell, KZN Wildlife.
+The team consisted of the climbers David Allan of the Durban Museum, Charl Brummer of KZN Wildlife, a Swiss biologist who assisted in fitting the satellite transmitter, and raptor enthusiast Alan Howell of KZN Wildlife.
 The project is being coordinated by Krüger.

 The team abseiled down to the nest, collected the chick and brought it to the top of the cliff.
 Several measurements were taken as well as blood samples for genetic analysis and gender determination.